-- By December 2023, we will have reviewed our recruitment processes and practices so that we understand what improvements would make it easier for people to apply for jobs with the Council. - By March 2024, we will have created a plan that will help us to attract more people with the right skills to apply for jobs with the Council. - By March 2024, we will establish a fair pay commission that will set out how the council will become a fully accredited living wage employer.
-We will do this in consultation with trade unions and our partners - By March 2025, we will have changed our recruitment processes and practices so that it is easier for people to apply for jobs with the Council, including guaranteeing interviews for Armed Forces veterans.
+- By December 2023, we will have further improved the Council's recruitment processes and practices so that it is easier for people to apply for jobs with the Council. - By March 2024, we will have implemented a range of initiatives to attract more people with the right skills to apply for jobs with the Council. - By March 2024, we will guarantee interviews for Armed Forces veterans. - By March 2026, we will establish a fair pay commission that will set out how the Council will become a fully accredited living wage employer.
+We will do this in consultation with trade unions and our partners.